zevenet/pound/README.md

 ![Graph](graph_waf.png)

 Pound and Nginx converge at the same point, they have the same bottleneck.
-Pound, being more light, has a better performance when it is not overloaded.